 during the annual Urban Mid-Autumn Lantern Carnival.
 The parade is expected to reach Victoria Park around 10:45 pm.

 The Tai Hang Fire Dragon Dance has been inscribed onto the third national list of intangible cultural heritage and is

 really a treasure, if you have a chance to witness it, don't miss it!

 Here's a peek, click the arrow to watch a short video:

-In 2013, for the first time, it made its way to Aberdeen Harbour and joining the King 30-metre Dragon, were seven smaller nine-metre baby dragons.
-In Aberdeen the dragons made its way from the Tin Hau Temple on through the Aberdeen Promenade before proceeding to Waterfall Bay where the parade ended with the "Dragon's Return to the Sea..."
+Traditionally, it makes its way to Aberdeen Harbour where joining the King 30-metre Dragon, are seven smaller nine-metre baby dragons.
+In Aberdeen the dragons make its way from the Tin Hau Temple on through the Aberdeen Promenade before proceeding to Waterfall Bay where the parade ends with the "Dragon's Return to the Sea..."